 Carey Beth Wooley

 Legislative Officer | email@example.com

-Carey Beth Wooley is the [insert position] of The Dispatch student newspaper at James Bowie High School in Austin, Texas.
+Carey Beth Wooley is a staff writer for The Dispatch student newspaper at James Bowie High School in Austin, Texas.
 Wooley coordinates New Voices Texas’ advocacy efforts with members of the Texas Legislature.

 ❝This country prides itself on free speech and that freedom must be necessary for everyone.
 Every publication in this country no matter if it is student run or a professional newspaper has the right to publish without censorship.❞